Who needs renter’s insurance? Answer: anyone who rents a house or an apartment.

 With renter’s insurance, Erie’s standard provisions provide liability, personal property, living expenses (providing a hotel stay while your home is being repaired), and even liability and personal property while you are away from home.

 Learn More: Read our Erie Renters Insurance Review.

-- Customer Satisfacation: Erie Insurance is also one of the top providers of auto insurance in the states where it operates.
+- Customer Satisfaction: Erie Insurance is also one of the top providers of auto insurance in the states where it operates.
 It has a strong combination of customer satisfaction and low premium rates.

 - Bundling Discounts: Having numerous insurance options offers an excellent opportunity for a big bundling discount between auto and renter’s insurance.

-- Limited Availability: The company operates primarily in the Midwest and Northeast which may require you to change carriers if you moved to a different part of the country.
+- Limited Availability: The company only operates in the following states: District of Columbia, Pennsylvania, New York, North Carolina, Illinois, Indiana, Kentucky, Maryland, Ohio, Tennessee, Virginia, West Virginia, and Wisconsin.
+You may need to change carriers if you moved to a different part of the country.

 As one of the largest and most respected insurance companies in America, Allstate can provide any type of coverage you need including, of course, renter’s insurance.

 Allstate renter’s insurance policies include personal property, scheduled property, reimbursed living expenses, liability coverage, guest medical coverage, and identity restoration.